 "Mills Grenades.
 Core Making."

-A line of munitionettes are making cores for hand grenades.
-The three nearest the camera are wearing standard issue protective clothing but the fourth has only the hat.
-The women are working with moulds and clay.
+A group of munitionettes is making cores for hand grenades.
+Most munitionettes are wearing standard issue protective clothing.
+The women are working with moulds and moulding sand.
 From "Munition Work Record.
 The Falkirk Iron Coy, Ltd, 1915-1918."